Treat Painful Arthritis

 Arthritis can refer to over 100 different types of joint inflammation, causing soreness, stiffness and swelling where two bones meet.
 Common forms of arthritis include rheumatoid arthritis, osteoarthritis, lupus and gout.

-At UPMC Susquehanna, our orthopedic providers care for patients with all forms of arthritis in Williamsport, Wellsboro, Lock Haven and Muncy, PA, offering personalized treatment.
-If you would like to meet with a bone and joint specialist, UPMC Susquehanna can help.
+At UPMC our orthopaedic providers care for patients with all forms of arthritis in Williamsport, Wellsboro, Lock Haven, and Muncy, PA, offering personalized treatment.
+If you would like to meet with a bone and joint specialist, UPMC can help.

 Arthritis Causes & Risk Factors